How Many Days in Lisbon Do You Really Need?

 Spend one day in Lisbon when time is short and you just want to see the highlights.

-Three days is perfect for a first time visit and allows enough time to visit Sintra and Belem.
-This is my recommendation as Pena Palace in Sintra is always a highlight as is the Monastery of Jeronimos in Belem.
+Three days is perfect for a first-time visit and allows enough time to visit Sintra and Belem.
+This is my recommendation as Pena Palace in Sintra is always a highlight.
+As is the Monastery of Jeronimos in Belem.

-Five days will let you explore each neighborhood (Alfama, Baixa, Bairro Alto, and Chiado) in full, take your time in Sintra and Belem, and the possibility to add another day trip.
+Five days will let you explore each neighborhood (Alfama, Baixa, Bairro Alto, and Chiado) in full, take your time in Sintra and Belem, and have the possibility to add another day trip.

 Lisbon is not the cheapest city in Portugal.
 It's actually the most expensive city to live in Portugal and the prices reflect that.
 If budget is your main concern I would recommend three days.
 That way you'll see the highlights, not feel rushed, and then you can slow down in smaller/cheaper cities.